Sandy Hook Elementary School shooting: Murder of Nancy Lanza

 Sometime before 9:30 a.m.
-EST on December 14, 2012, Adam Lanza shot and killed his mother Nancy Lanza, aged 52, with a .22-caliber Savage Mark II rifle at their Newtown home.
-Investigators later found her body in her bed, clad in pajamas, with four gunshot wounds to her head.
+EST on December 14, 2012, Lanza shot and killed his mother Nancy, aged 52, with a .22-caliber Savage Mark II rifle at their Newtown home.
+Investigators later found her body in her bed with four gunshot wounds to her head.
 Lanza then drove to Sandy Hook Elementary School in his mother's car.